-Eric A. Sandberg, Chief Commercial Officer (Age 56)
+Eric A. Sandberg, Chief Commercial Officer (Age 57)

 Mr. Sandberg has served as Axogen's Chief Commercial Officer since January 2019.
 Mr. Sandberg has extensive leadership experience in commercializing medical technologies.
-He held leadership positions across sales, marketing, corporate accounts, and business development during a 12 plus year career at medical device manufacturers Guidant Corporation and Boston Scientific.
+He held leadership positions across sales, marketing, corporate accounts, and business development for more than twelve years at medical device manufacturers Guidant Corporation and Boston Scientific.
 While at Guidant, Mr. Sandberg built and led commercial teams that challenged the standard of care with innovative new solutions; including the Company's first coronary stent system, which achieved market leadership in three months post launch and generated \$700 million in sales within 15 months.
 He built and led the sales organization for CardioDx, a genomic diagnostic company, spearheading efforts to launch and create market demand for the company's inaugural product.
-As President and CEO for Tangent Medical Technologies, Mr. Sandberg led all aspects of the company as it commercialized an innovative IV catheter system.
-Most recently, he served as CEO for Visura Technologies, successfully leading the development, patenting, FDA process, and commercialization of a novel transesophageal echocardiography camera assist device system, and as Chief Business Officer of gene therapy company Rhythm Therapeutics.
-Mr. Sandberg earned an MBA from Harvard Business School and a Bachelor of Science degree from Bradley University.
+As President and CEO for Tangent Medical Technologies, Mr. Sandberg led all aspects of the company as it commercialization of a novel transesophageal echocardiography he served as CEO for Visura Technologies, successfully leading the development, patenting, FDA process, and commercialization of a novel transesophageal echocardiography camera assist device system, and as Chief Business Officer of gene therapy company Rhythm Therapeutics.
+Mr. Sandberg earned an MBA from Harvard Business School and a Bachelor of Science from Bradley University.